 China - Yunnan

-Taking in high altitude climbs, swift descents and a varied terrain, the redspokes south west China cycling holiday begins in Shangri-la (formerly Zhongdian, also known by its Tibetan name Gyalthang).
-Despite a serious fire in 2014 and modern reconstruction, traditional character remains in the old town where you can wander along cobbled lanes and see the world’s biggest prayer wheel Zhùangjīn Tǒng.
+Taking in high altitude climbs, swift descents and a varied terrain, the redspokes south west China cycling holiday begins in Shangri-La (formerly Zhongdian, also known by its Tibetan name Gyalthang).
+Despite a serious fire in 2014 and modern reconstruction, the old town retains its traditional character; you can wander along cobbled lanes and see the world’s biggest prayer wheel Zhùangjīn Tǒng.